 - Don't wait for something to happen before you act.
 Make sure your child understands how to use these technologies safely and knows about the risks and consequences of misusing them.
-Follow the links on our school computing pages for advice and support: Parental Help | St John's CE Primary School (st-johns-wetleyrocks.staffs.sch.uk). - Make sure they know what to do if they or someone they know are being cyber bullied. - Encourage your child to talk to you if they have any problems with cyber bullying.
+Follow the links on our school computing pages for advice and support.
+There are lots of handy guides and tips to help you.
+This can be found on the computing pages at the bottom. - Make sure they know what to do if they or someone they know are being cyber bullied. - Encourage your child to talk to you if they have any problems with cyber bullying.
 If they do have a problem, contact the school, the mobile network or the Internet Service Provider (ISP) to do something about it. - Parental control software can limit who your child sends emails to and who he or she receives them from.
 It can also block access to some chat rooms.
-Again follow the parental help section from. - Moderated chat rooms are supervised by trained adults.
-Your ISP will tell you whether they provide moderated chat services.

-Make it your business to know what your child is doing online and who your child's online friends are.
+Again, follow the parental help section advice. - Moderated chat rooms are supervised by trained adults.
+Your ISP will tell you whether they provide moderated chat services. - Make it your business to know what your child is doing online and who your child's online friends are.
 It is important that parents and carers ensure that their children are engaged in safe and responsible online behaviour.